 Shop the entry way

 When you walk in, this is the first room you see…the living room.

-For me, all of the living room decorations started with the mantel.
+For me, all of the living room Christmas decorations started with the mantel.

-Last year, I did a post on ways to decorate your Christmas mantel when you have a TV above it.
-While I was researching I found a mantel that I absolutely LOVED from Regina Gust.
+A couple of years ago, I did a post on ways to decorate your Christmas mantel when you have a TV above it.
+While I was looking for ideas for that, I found a mantel that I absolutely LOVED from Regina Gust.

 Since then, I have been dreaming about her mantel decorations all year!